 What are the exemption periods?

 How long is the benefit period?

 Remember, LTD policies range from two years all the way to retirement age.
 If your making life changing decision it is imperative you get the facts.

 6. Forgetting to make a cash flow plan.

 Walk through the timeline I outlined above.
 How much will you be making in each stage?
 What if a step is delayed?
 Make sure you have enough money saved up.

 If you are relying purely on SSDI benefits, you may be waiting up to a year to get a regular monthly benefit and 30 months to qualify for Medicare.
 That is a long time to go unpaid and pay private medical insurance!

 Plan accordingly.
-Utilize free wealth management tools like Personal Capital to keep track of your cash, debt, and plan for future expenses.
+Utilize free wealth management tools like Empower to keep track of your cash, debt, and plan for future expenses.